NOAA-GFDL/fre-workflows/for-developers.md

 ### Running Using LMOD Modules <a name="withlmod"></a>

-This approach closely tracks how users will generally run workflows, and is the simplest/quickest approach.
-It's the least flexible, as it forces usage of current releases of `fre-cli` and/or it's current `main` branch.
+This approach closely tracks how users will generally run workflows and is the simplest and quickest approach.
+It is the least flexible, as it forces usage of current releases of `fre-cli` and/or its current `main` branch.
 As such, this approach can only be used to test new changes to the workflow template itself, and cannot be used to evaluate how a change in `fre-cli` may affect workflow functionality.

-Assuming you have a copy of this repository already (see [above](#configrunppanworkflows) section), then to run a workflow in this approach, all that is needed is-
+Assuming you have a copy of this repository already (see the [above](#configrunppanworkflows) section), run the workflow with the following:
 ```
 # load fre, the current version may be updated or different than 2025.04
 module load fre/2025.04